 At FreightQuotes, we send your quote request to all our transporters who have advised us that your type and quantity of palletised freight is suitable for them to carry.
 Whether that is interstate or locally through metropolitan areas, the quantity of pallets is a huge predeterminate as to which truckie or transport company can provide you with your required services.

 Whether you’ve got a single pallet or multiple truck loads, FreightQuotes can help you find truckies with the right truck or trailer for your individual requirements.
 Once you’ve lodged your free quote request the specifics of the shipment are sent to all transporters able to carry that sized load within your required locations.
-From there, three of our truckies contact you directly with a quote.
+From there, up to three of our truckies contact you directly with a quote.
 Simple, easy and convenient.